gotthardp/lorawan-server/README.md

  * Supports unconfirmed data uplink and downlink.
  * Is distributed under the MIT license.

-This aims to be an all-in-one software package for small private LoRaWAN networks.
+The server aims to be an all-in-one software package for small private LoRaWAN networks.
 However:
  * You still need to buy your LoRaWAN Gateway.
  * You will need to deploy and maintain it youself.
 (With my support.)
  * It will probably never support the sophisticated management features of the commercial-grade network-servers.

-Let me know if you (intend to) use the *lorawan-server*.
+Let me know if you (intend to) use the lorawan-server.
 The API may change and some functions may not be implemented.
 I will gladly assist you.
 Please [add an Issue](https://github.com/gotthardp/lorawan-server/issues/new) if you find a bug or miss a feature.